The Office of the Registrar may assist with prematriculation transfer credit questions at email@example.com.

 Students transferring to Dartmouth after their first or second years at other institutions will be allowed a maximum of 17 credits, and should be aware that depending on the number of credits approved for transfer, they may need to be in residence longer than they might have expected in order to complete their Dartmouth requirements.
 This may not be able to be determined until after you have arrived on campus in September.

-You should also know that Dartmouth students are defined by their class year.
-Depending on the number of credits that transfer, the Registrar will designate you as a ’16 (member of the Class of 2016), or a ’15 (member of the Class of 2015).
-Once this class year designation has been assigned, it will not change.
+Dartmouth students are defined by their class year.
+Depending on the number of credits that transfer, the Registrar designates you as a ’18 (member of the Class of 2018), or a ’17 (member of the Class of 2017) upon matriculation.
+Once this class year designation has been assigned, regardless of the length of time it may take for you to be graduated, it will not change.

-All transfer students are assigned an initial Enrollment Pattern ("D-Plan") (see below) and may subsequently change it once their TRANSFER CREDIT EVALUATION is complete, which may be well into the fall term depending on each student’s unique circumstances.
+All transfer students are assigned an initial Enrollment Pattern ("D-Plan") and may subsequently change it once their transfer credit evaluation is complete, which may be well into the fall term depending on each student’s unique circumstances.

 Transfer students must be "in residence" a minimum of six "R-terms" (typically 18 credits), but may need as many as eight or nine "R-terms" (24-27 credits).

-Those students entering as sophomores (up to 9 credits), must be in residence the summer after their sophomore year.
+Those transfer students who enter as sophomores (up to 9 credits), are required to be in residence the summer after their sophomore year.

 Many factors influence how students individualize their D-Plans.
 The D-Plan consists of a combination of terms with the following designations:

 Transfer students are encouraged to consult their undergraduate dean or utilize the various resources on Dartmouth's web pages for more information about D-Plans.